vjoel/tupelo/doc/subspace.md

 Introduction
 ------------

+Subspaces are the units of sharding a tuplespace.

 A subspace is a subset of a tuplespace defined by a special kind of pattern, known as a "portable object template".
 These templates are less expressive than the [client-side templates] [1], but they are built out of simple, serializable